Here you can find a number of useful websites and links.

 Scottish Council for Voluntary Organisations (SCVO)

-Their Grassroots membership is available FREE to all voluntary organisations based in Scotland with an annual income of less than £25,000.
+Our Grassroots membership is available FREE to all voluntary organisations based in Scotland with an annual income of less than £50,000 and benefits include:

 |Your income band